This documentation is for an older release of the Digital Archive. New documentation is coming soon.

 Searching is the key that unlocks the hidden treasures of the Archive.
-There are three search methods:
+There are two search methods:

 - Simple Search

 Note: this topic is about searching the Archive itself.
 To search informational pages like this one, use the search box located in the footer.

 Simple Search is quick and easy to use.
 In fact you can try it right now by typing keywords in the text box in the upper right corner of this page and pressing the Enter key.
 Simple Search results appear as rows in a table.
 You can sort the rows by column like you can do in a spreadsheet.

 Advanced Search provides many options for narrowing results down to exactly what you are looking for.
 Advanced Search also gives you full control over how your search results are presented.